3 Days in Antigua Itinerary: Best Things to Do, See & Eat in Antigua

 - Santa Catalina Arch: Arco de Santa Catalina is one of the most iconic sights in Antigua.
 Originally connecting a convent to a school, and built in the 17th century, the arch is a great photo opportunity in the pretty streets.

-- La Merced Church: The Iglesia de la Merced is another fantastic church as you visit Antigua.
-It was inaugurated in 1767 and despite being a Catholic church has Mayan symbolism including the fountain of los Pescados which is shaped like a lotus flower, a symbol of creation from the Mayan people.
+- La Merced Church: The Iglesia de la Merced was inaugurated in 1767 and despite being a Catholic church has Mayan symbolism including the fountain of los Pescados which is shaped like a lotus flower, a symbol of creation from the Mayan people.

 - Catedral de Santiago: The Cathedral de Santiago is another iconic part of the history of the city, the building was originally constructed by rubble brought in from church ruins in the Almolonga Valley which had been destroyed by earthquakes.
 Earthquakes delayed and damaged the construction for many years before being inaugurated in 1680.

-- Parque Central: Or central park in English, is the main park in Antigua.
-Parque Central is surrounded by colonial buildings and is a great place to rest after exploring the sites such as Iglesia de la Merced and Cathedral de Santiago.
+- Parque Central: This central park is surrounded by colonial buildings and is a great place to rest after exploring sites such as Iglesia de la Merced and Cathedral de Santiago.

 Take a Guided Walking Tour